DevArrowsmith/platformer-00/README.md

 ---

 ## Next Steps

 - Show the controls in the game window.
-- The app doesn't work on mobile devices. it could be rescaled with media queries to permit this.
-I'm not sure how to add touch controls to a game, but I can find out!
+- Make the app responsive.
+- Add mobile controls.
-- It would be nice to add some extra graphics that show on key events, like falling and enemy collisions.
+- Add some extra graphics that show on key events like falling and enemy collisions.
 - Add more enemy types.
 Ideas include...
   - Ziggy: Moves left and right over a platform
   - Tag: Follows the player's x-location but is confined to a platform